ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Dynamic View Ordering Tutorial 4 - Sorting Items.rst

             delegate: dragDelegate
         }

-.. rubric:: Walkthrough
-   :name: walkthrough

 Items in a DelegateModel are filtered into groups represented by the DelegateModelGroup type, normally all items in the model belong to a default items group but this default can be changed with the includeByDefault property.
 To implement our sorting we want items to first be added to an unsorted group from where we can transfer them to a sorted position in the items group.
 To do that we clear includeByDefault on the items group and set it on a new group name 'unsorted'.

 .. code:: qml